hazcod/go-intigriti/README.md

 ### Setup

-Ensure external API v2 support is enabled on your company account.
+Ensure external API v2 support is enabled on your company account with a redirectUri of `http://localhost:1337/`.
 Afterwards create the following configuration file:

 ```yaml
 log.level: info